zealshah-05/Laundry-Management-System-IITGN/README.md

 ![image](https://user-images.githubusercontent.com/84655836/232022150-fbf3201a-d6cd-4a19-800c-42db73e180cc.png)

 The **pattern** attribute is used to specify a regular expression that the input value must match.
 In this case, the regular expression ```[^&lt;&gt;]*``` means that any character is allowed except for < and >.

+## 2. Show that all the relations and their constraints, finalized after the second feedback, are present and valid as per the ER diagram constructed in Assignment 1.

 ## Contributions :